August 29, 2026

 For all UT Austin Preceptors*

-The College of Pharmacy proudly hosts the annual Preceptor Continuing Education Conference every August for UT preceptors.
-Developed by the Experiential Education Program and Center for Continuing Professional Development, the hybrid conference aims to support UT preceptors.
-The program includes updates on the college’s experiential programs, curriculum and precepting pedagogical skills.
+The College of Pharmacy proudly hosts the annual Preceptor Continuing Education Conference each August for UT Austin pharmacy preceptors.
+Developed by the Experiential Education Program and Center for Continuing Professional Development, this conference is designed to support and strengthen your role as a preceptor through timely educational content, college updates, and practical strategies to enhance the student learning experience.

 Event Overview

-• What: The program offers an optional preceptor orientation as well as four additional preceptor CE sessions
+- What: The program offers an optional preceptor orientation as well as four additional preceptor CE sessions and optional CPD sessions

 Our Goal for Preceptors